 Bragar Eagel & Squire, P.C.
 Is Investigating F45, Avaya, RBC, and Intuit and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against F45 Training Holdings, Inc. (NYSE: FXLV), Avaya Holdings Corp.
-(NYSE: AVYA), RBC Bearings Incorporated (NASDAQ: ROLL), and Intuit, Inc. (NASDAQ: INTU).
+NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against F45 Training Holdings, Inc. FXLV, Avaya Holdings Corp.
+AVYA, RBC Bearings Incorporated ROLL, and Intuit, Inc. INTU.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On or around July 15, 2021, F45 Training conducted its initial public offering ("IPO"), selling 18.75 million shares of stock priced at $16.00 per share.